Velir/2017-admin-b/README.md

 Additionally, the "Show Labels" check box is available on the component properties.
 If checked, the histogram will include labels of the data value on each column.

+#### Scatter Plot Parameters

+Scatter Plot visualizations in DatVizPak have several fields required for configuration.
+These fields are available on the datasource item.

+* **Data**: A link to the actual source of data.
+The data must be in a comma-separated list (CSV).
+* **DateColumnName**: The name of the column in the data that represents the date to be used for the x-axis.
+* **Date Column Name**: The name of the column in the data that represents the value to be displayed the the y-axis.
+ * _N.B.
+This field is case-sensitive._

 ### Scatter Plot

 Scatter plots are plots of data points on a Cartesian graph (read more at [Wikipedia](https://en.wikipedia.org/wiki/Scatter_plot "Wikipedia")).

 ### Sunburst

 Sunbursts are a form of pie chart that use multilevel concentric circles to represent hierarchical data (read more at [Wikipedia](https://en.wikipedia.org/wiki/Pie_chart#Ring_chart_.2F_Sunburst_chart_.2F_Multilevel_pie_chart "Wikipedia")).
-The sunburst visualization provided in DatVizPak are interactive, allowing for zooming in and out to examine data more closely.
+The sunburst visualization provided in DatVizPak is interactive, allowing for zooming in and out to examine data more closely.

 ## Using DatVizPak